rschellius/spring-mvc-library/README.md

 Run the project with:

-> mvnw clean spring-boot:run
+> mvn clean compile spring-boot:run

-To package the project run:
+To package the project into a fat jar run:

-> mvnw clean package
+> mvn clean package

 Referenced articles: